-You can either telephone the office (01-676 7365/366) or email us at firstname.lastname@example.org to inform us that you wish to withdraw from a competition.
+You can either phone the office (01-676 7365) or email us at email@example.com to inform us that you wish to withdraw from a competition.

 Refunds are only given if a competition is cancelled by Feis Ceoil.
 However, in cases of serious illness during the Feis itself resulting in an inability to perform, you should apply to the office for a refund, enclosing a doctor's certificate.

 No - late entries are not permitted by Feis Ceoil.
 This is because we begin our scheduling and programming procedures as soon as the entry deadline is reached and we must know the final numbers of competitors per competition in order to do so.
-You should make sure that your entries are submitted in plenty of time and that you have either received your receipt by post (for entries submitted by post), or your confirmation email (for entries submitted online).
+You should make sure that your entries are submitted in plenty of time and that you have received your confirmation email.